Bint Jbeil: Ottoman era

+Ottoman rule in Jabal Amel, which lasted from 1516 to 1918, was often harsh, marked by heavy taxation, periodic military repression of the local Shiʿa communities, and punishment of revolts that disrupted everyday life and stability.

 In 1596, it was named as a village, "Bint Jubayl" in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 238 households and 60 bachelors, all Muslim.
 The villagers paid taxes on agricultural products, such as wheat, barley, olive trees, fruit trees, goats and beehives, in addition to "occasional revenues", a press for olive oil or grape syrup, and a fixed sum; a total of 25,220 akçe.

 In 1838 Edward Robinson noted it as a large Shia village.

-In 1875, Victor Guérin found it to be a village with one thousand Metualis.
-Based on archeological findings, he concluded that the village is located on the site of a former Jewish village whose name has since been forgotten.
+In 1875, Victor Guérin found it to be a village with one thousand Metualis, spread over a low hill and into a valley, with many recently rebuilt houses.
+He notes that its inhabitants draw water from a well, several ancient cisterns, and two large reservoirs used for animals, and observes around one of these basins scattered stones, including finely cut blocks from a ruined structure and the decorated lid of a broken sarcophagus.
+He concluded that the village stands on the site of a former Jewish settlement whose original name has been lost.

 In 1881, the PEF's Survey of Western Palestine (SWP) described it: "A very large Metawileh village, containing about 1,100 to 1,500 Metawileh.
 A market is held here every Thursday.
 The village is well built, and has a mosque.
 The situation is surrounded by higher hills, though the village is on high ground.
 The cultivation around is grapes, olives, and arable land.
 Water is supplied from a spring and many cisterns and large birket."